RohitDhankar/infHo/README.md

-# info_Hotels - a Public Git Repo created to showcase Data analytics from InfoHotels -- https://infobot-hotels.herokuapp.com/infoHOTELS/
+## info_Hotels - This Public Git Repo created to showcase Data analytics from InfoHotels ###-- https://infobot-hotels.herokuapp.com/infoHOTELS/

 *Info_Hotels* or simply "Information about Hotels" is part of the larger Info_BOT platform hosted on Heroku .
 This webportal is being used both for Training puposes and for Data Aggregation / Integration.